George Courtauld (industrialist, born 1802): America

 George Courtauld, sometimes referred to as George II Courtauld, spent four years in the United States of America with his father.
-The father, the elder George, had visited America in his youth and it had had clearly created a deep impression upon him, as it was to America that he wished to return when he retired from the silk firm he had created, in 1816.
+The father, the elder George, had visited America in his youth and it had clearly created a deep impression upon him, as it was to America that he wished to return when he retired from the silk firm he had created, in 1816.

 The elder George returned to America in 1818 and managed to persuade his younger son to join him two years later.
 The son would now spend some youthful years in America, before returning to England and settling down to the responsibilities of running a silk business, exactly as his father had done before him.
 George the younger stayed with his father in his final years, until the old man died in 1823.
 He returned to England the following year, once he had wound up his father's and his own affairs in the United States.